taimurmshah/answr-frontend/README.md

 ### Playing the game

-The game is not yet deployed, so it will be difficult to play on one computer, unless one uses two or three different browsers.
+The game is not yet deployed, so it will be difficult to play on one computer, unless you use two or three different browsers.